Dynatrace/openkit-dotnet/docs/example.md

 IOpenKit openKit = new AppMonOpenKitBuilder(endpointURL, applicationName, deviceID).Build();
 ```

+* The `endpointURL` denotes the AppMon endpoint OpenKit communicates with.
 * The `applicationName` parameter is the application's name in AppMon and is also used as the application's id.
 * The `deviceID` is a unique identifier, which might be used to uniquely identify a device.
-* The `endpointURL` denotes the AppMon endpoint OpenKit communicates with.

 ### Optional Configuration

-In addition to the mandatory parameters described above, the builder provides methods additional method to further
+In addition to the mandatory parameters described above, the builder provides methods to further
 customize OpenKit.
 This includes device specific information like operating system, manufacturer, or model id.

 | Method Name | Description | Default Value |